MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 The analytics data includes the Azure Active Directory Object ID of each user that generated a row of data.
 The Object ID can be used to correlate a directory user with a user in your application.

 While identifying users by the Object ID is the preferred path, not every application may have access to the customer tenant’s directory information.
-There are several options in this case:
+You can do this with the following steps.

 ### Export the directory information along with the analytics data

 1. Configure your Azure Data Factory pipeline to add an additional step to export Azure Active Directory user data.
 1. This will create an additional output file from your pipeline that includes basic information about each user in the customer’s tenant.
 This can be used to correlate user information between Azure and your application by joining on a common field, such as e-mail address.
 See the Microsoft Graph Data Connect documentation for details on the [User Schema](https://github.com/microsoftgraph/dataconnect-solutions/blob/main/datasetschemas/User_v1.md) and a [Sample of the output](https://github.com/microsoftgraph/dataconnect-solutions/blob/main/sampledatasets/BasicDataSet_v0.User_v1.json).

-The [sample Managed Application](https://github.com/niblak/dataconnect-solutions/tree/vivaarmtemplates/ARMTemplates/VivaInsights/SamplePipelineWithAzureFunction) includes an example of a pipeline that exports directory information.
+The [sample Managed application](https://github.com/niblak/dataconnect-solutions/tree/vivaarmtemplates/ARMTemplates/VivaInsights/SamplePipelineWithAzureFunction) includes an example of a pipeline that exports directory information.

 ## Consume analytics data